PedroAcevedo/Pandora_Agent_CENTOS-RHEL/README.md

-# Pandora_Agent_CENTOS-RHEL
+# Pandora_Agent_CENTOS-RHEL 🚀

-## Solution 🚀
-Script for start a pandora agent on Centos7 and RHEL. directly downloaded of SourceForce the 7.0NG version.
+Script for start a pandora agent on Centos7 and RHEL.
+Directly downloaded of SourceForce the 7.0NG version.

-The ip can be changes that the respective IP of the own pandora server at line 16.
+The ip can be modify to the respective ip address of your own pandora server at line 16.
 ```
 sed -i "s/localhost/<IP-Pandora-Server>/" /etc/pandora/pandora_agent.conf
 ```